Sexual Wellness

 • Stress, aggravation, or shyness.

 PE may exacerbate the anxiety cycle if it occurs alongside erectile dysfunction (ED).
-The early intervention stops such complications as relationship strain or fertility problems.
+Early intervention stops such complications as relationship strain or fertility problems.

 Diagnosing Premature Ejaculation